Roof Snow Guards

-The sudden and unexpected release of snow from the roof can be dramatic, posing a serious threat to property and passers-by.
+Without a roof snow guard, the sudden and unexpected release of snow from the roof can be dramatic, posing a serious threat to property and passers-by.
 ColorGard dramatically reduces the risks associated with rooftop avalanches and maintains the clean colorful appearance of the roof with perfect color and finish matching, which lasts as long as the roof itself!
 ColorGard is the only snow retention system designed and engineered on a site-specific basis; guaranteed to perform, to not damage the roof or finish, and to exactly match the roof color—for the entire life of the roof.

 Today’s premium Kynar 500® and Hylar 5000® (PVDF) paint systems used on metal panels are “coil-coated” and oven-cured.
 This is the only finish application method that can be warranted against color fade for 30 years or longer.
 Nothing can equal it!
 So, why settle for less in a snow retention system?
 While some dyes, powder-coats and air-dried color application methods may initially simulate a perfect match, the color soon begins to fade and becomes increasingly mismatched with a few years of age.
 By utilizing a strip of the actual roof material, ColorGard perfectly matches the roof—forever!

 ColorGard is mechanically attached with S-5!® clamps.
 S-5! is the trusted name in metal rooftop attachment technology worldwide.
 S-5!’s , round-point setscrews grip the seam securely without penetration and without damage to the panel’s protective finishes.
 The clamps are precision-machined from aircraft quality, high tensile aluminum—not cast or plastic.
 All related hardware is non-ferrous stainless steel for lasting performance.